 New Americans UChicago

-Through partnerships with Chicago-based organizations, New American ambassadors tutor students weekly at citizenship classes for their naturalization exams.
+Through partnerships with Chicago-based organizations, New American ambassadors tutor hopeful citizens every week at citizenship classes for their naturalization exams.
 Typical responsibilities include reviewing exam questions, discussing American history and government, tutoring English, and conducting practice interviews.
 There will also be opportunties throughout the year for extended civic engagement through immigrant advocacy and service organizations and opportunities to learn more about immigration policy locally and nationally.

 No previous training or experience is required to be a New Americans ambassador.
 Knowledge of Spanish is not required to volunteer.
 NAUC welcomes both undergraduate and graduate students.
 Tutoring runs on a quarterly basis, and NAUC welcomes new participants at the beginning of each quarter.